mdn/content/files/en-us/web/http/status/411/index.md

 {{HTTPSidebar}}

-The HTTP **`411 Length Required`** status response code is part of the `400`-`499` class of [client error responses](/en-US/docs/Web/HTTP/Status#client_error_responses) and indicates that the server refuses to accept the request without a defined {{HTTPHeader("Content-Length")}} header.
+The HTTP **`411 Length Required`** status response code indicates that the server refused to accept the request without a defined {{HTTPHeader("Content-Length")}} header.
+It is part of the `400`-`499` class of [client error responses](/en-US/docs/Web/HTTP/Status#client_error_responses).

 > **Note:**
-> When sending data in a series of chunks, the `Content-Length` header is omitted and at the beginning of each chunk you need to add the length of the current chunk in hexadecimal format.
+> When sending data in a series of chunks, the `Content-Length` header is omitted, and at the beginning of each chunk, the length of the current chunk needs to be included in hexadecimal format.
 > See {{HTTPHeader("Transfer-Encoding")}} for more details.

 ## Status